 Angiography is sometimes called conventional angiography to distinguish it from CT angiography (CTA—see CT angiography) and magnetic resonance angiography (MRA—see Uses of MRI).
 Angiography provides detailed images of blood vessels, commonly those in the heart, lungs, brain, and legs.
 Angiography can provide still images or motion pictures (called cineangiography).

 IV contrast is injected through a catheter inserted into a blood vessel that connects with the vessel to be imaged.
 A local anesthetic or a sedative may be used.
-If the catheter is inserted into an artery, the insertion site must be steadily compressed for 10 to 20 min after all instruments are removed.
-Patients may need to lie flat for several hours or be hospitalized to reduce risk of bleeding at the puncture site.
-Angiography, although invasive, is relatively safe.
+If the catheter is inserted into an artery, the insertion site must be steadily compressed for 10 to 20 min after all instruments are removed to reduce the risk of bleeding at the puncture site.
+Patients may also need to lie flat for several hours or be hospitalized to reduce this risk.

 Digital subtraction angiography:

-Content last modified February 2012
+Content last modified January 2015